double frames after use of eneconv -f file1.edr file2.edr

 frame: 0 (index 0), t: 0.000

 This never happens to the xtc or trr-files because trjcat takes care of the

 double frames.
 Why can't eneconv do that as well?

-#1 Updated by David van der Spoel over 12 years ago
+#1 Updated by David van der Spoel about 13 years ago

 It does normally, except that your simulations are so long that the precision of the floating point numbers is not enough to recognize the time stamps on the frames.
 This can probably be fixed only by introducing a new energy file format with double precision numbers for times and long ints for step number (we will soon reach more then 4e9 time steps as well).